DICE-UNC/jargon/README.md

 ## Libraries

-Jargon uses Maven for dependency management.
-See the pom.xml file for references to various dependencies.

-This project consists of the following libraries:
 - jargon-core - Base libraries, implementation of the iRODS protocol
 - jargon-data-utils - Additional functionality for dealing with iRODS data, such as building trees, storing information in iRODS on behalf of applications, and doing diffs between local and iRODS
 - jargon-user-tagging - Code for using free tagging and other metadata metaphors on top of iRODS